-The NO BAN Act would repeal President Trump's existing executive order blocking travel from majority Muslim countries and prevent something like this from ever happening again.More than two years ago, President Trump’s Muslim ban went into effect.
+On World Refugee Day, show your support for the NO BAN Act that would repeal President Trump's existing executive order blocking travel from majority-Muslim countries.More than two years ago, President Trump’s Muslim ban went into effect.
 It was wrong then to bar people from majority-Muslim countries from coming to the United States, and it’s wrong now.

-Here’s the good news: Last week legislation was introduced in the House of Representatives and Senate to dismantle the Muslim Ban—the NO BAN Act.
+Here’s the good news: Almost one year since a divided US Supreme Court upheld the ban, legislation has been introduced in the House of Representatives and Senate to dismantle it once and for all—the NO BAN Act.

 The National Origin-Based Antidiscrimination for Nonimmigrants (NO BAN) Act repeals the three versions of President Trump’s Muslim ban; strengthens the Immigration and Nationality Act to prohibit discrimination on the basis of religion; and limits overly broad executive authority to issue future travel bans.
 The legislation is supported by more than 90 members of Congress, almost 400 diverse civil rights, faith, national security and community organizations, as well as private companies and more than 50 immigration law professors.